This topic is reported on a regular basis and the blame for prescribing 90% of all antibiotics is usually laid at the door of GPs.

 1. Sir Edward Abraham

-Edward Abrahams is probably not well known to many, but he was a biochemist who was born in Shirley in Southampton and was educated at King Edwards School in Southampton.
+Edward Abraham is probably not well known to many, but he was a biochemist who was born in Shirley in Southampton and was educated at King Edwards School in Southampton.

 He was part of the team of scientists that developed penicillin and its medical applications.
 He then went on to develop cephalosporins.